argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-multi-node-programs.md

 The argument **-x** is used to specify that each executed line is to be displayed.

-The second line is to stop on error.
+The second line is to stop on an error.

-Lastly, set total time, **SECONDS**, to zero.
+Lastly, set the total time, **SECONDS**, to zero.

 ```bash
 #! /bin/bash -x